approvals/ApprovalTests.cpp/doc/ToString.md

 <sup>[snippet source](/ApprovalTests_Catch2_Tests/ToStringExample.cpp#L12-L18)</sup>
 <!-- endsnippet -->

+You should put this function in the same namespace as your type, or the global namespace, and have it declared before including Approval's header.
+(This is particularly important if you are compiling with Clang.)

-If including the standard string is problematic, and you are tempted to surround it with `#ifdef`s so that it only shows up in testing, we recommend that you use the template approach instead.
+If including `<iostream>` or similar is problematic, for example because your code needs be compiled for embedded platforms, and you are tempted to surround it with `#ifdef`s so that it only shows up in testing, we recommend that you use the template approach instead:

 <!-- snippet: to_string_template_example -->
 ```cpp